shoganhennessy/Econ_text_data/README.md

 2. [The Ideas.RePEc listings (in progress, to be finished this week).]( https://github.com/shoganhennessy/Econ_text_data/blob/master/Blog_post_exploration/2_RePEc_listings.md)
 3. NBER inclusion, what is it good for? (in progress, up later).
-4. Forming a research question and economic causal graph (in progress, up later).
+4. Forming a research question and a causal exercise (in progress, up later).

 Note: I do not list the code to build the data used in this work -- for which most of this project's work is creating.
 If you are interested in using these data, then contact me.